 The most characteristic feature of the literature on the causal impact of the minimum wage on employment is the general lack of consensus.
 Neumark and Washer (2007) compile an extensive survey of previous research and conclude that the minimum wage exerts an adverse impact on employment of low-skilled workers and a non-significant impact on total employment.
-However, other surveys on this issue, a meta-analysis by Card and Krueger (1995) and the subsequent contributions by Doucouliagos and Stanley (2008) and De Linde et al. (2014) find that there is a wide range of results in the previous research, and that once the publication selection bias is accounted for the mean estimate is consistent with a non-significant impact of the minimum wage on employment.
+However, other surveys on this issue, a meta-analysis by Card and Krueger (1995) and the subsequent contributions by Doucouliagos and Stanley (2009) and De Linde et al. (2014) find that there is a wide range of results in the previous research, and that once the publication selection bias is accounted for the mean estimate is consistent with a non-significant impact of the minimum wage on employment.

 A possible reason for the wide range of findings is the fact that the results hinge dramatically on ad hoc assumptions about the parametric specification of the empirical model and on the definition of the control group in the analysis.
-This is corroborated in the highly insightful and interesting discussion in a series of papers by Allegretto et al. (2011, 2013), Dube et al. (2010), and Neumark et al. (2014) in a state-level panel analysis for the US.
+This is corroborated in the insightful and interesting discussion in a series of papers by Allegretto et al. (2011, 2013), Dube et al. (2010), and Neumark et al. (2014) in a state-level panel analysis for the US.
 Dube et al. (2010) and Allegretto et al. (2011) suggest that it is essential to control for spatial heterogeneity in order to estimate the impact of the minimum wage in a panel data setting.
 In particular, they propose to include two types of local controls consisting of: (1) jurisdiction-specific linear time trends; and (2) interactions between time dummy variables for sets of neighboring states or neighboring counties so they could be used as controls to determine the impact of the minimum wages.
-Subsequently, Neumark et al. (2014) and Sabia et al. (2013) criticize these measures on the grounds that there are other non-linear ways of controlling for unobserved trends and that this approach excludes other potential controls apart from those for the neighboring regions.
-Crucially, the parametric form of the model appears to be the critical determinant of whether a significant or insignificant impact of minimum wage on state employment is obtained.
+Subsequently, Neumark et al. (2014) and Sabia et al. (2014) criticize these measures on the grounds that there are other non-linear ways of controlling for unobserved trends and that this approach excludes other potential controls apart from those for the neighboring regions.
+Crucially, the parametric form of the model appears to be the critical determinant of whether a significant or insignificant impact of minimum wage on employment is obtained.
 Hirsch et al. (2015), in turn, argue that the lack of a significant effect can be driven by alternative channels of adjustment such as changes in prices, profits, performance standards, and wage compression.

-Another potential problem of the minimum-wage literature mentioned above is the aggregation bias.
-This is because aggregate data might mask the real effect of minimum wage at the individual level.
-Moreover, the analyses based on aggregate data could be affected by endogeneity as mimimum wage movements could be caused by regional or national macroeconomic variables (Baskaya and Rubinstein, 2011; Sabia, 2014).
+Another potential problem of the minimum-wage literature mentioned above is the fact that many studies analyze this issue using aggregate data.
+Aggregation might mask the real effect of minimum wage at the individual level.
+Moreover, the analyses based on aggregate data could be affected by endogeneity as mimimum wage movements could be caused by regional or national macroeconomic variables (Baskaya and Rubinstein, 2012; Sabia, 2014).
+While policy variables can be endogenous to aggregate employment indicators, they are clearly exogenous with respect to specific individuals and their outcomes.